 When we shoot JPEG, the camera takes the data collected from the sensor and runs it through the camera processor.
-The processor converts the raw data to the image, applies different edits including saturation and contrast based on predefined algorithms, and saves the image as a JPEG file.
+The processor converts the raw data to the image, applies different edits, including saturation and contrast, based on predefined algorithms, and saves the image as a JPEG file.
 When we shoot RAW, it is up to the photographer to decide what edits to apply to any specific image.

 One of the most important decisions we have to make is how to properly address image saturation.

-You probably noticed that saturation can make or break your image.
+You probably noticed that saturation could make or break your image.
 When applied properly, it can bring any image to life.
 But, at the same time, it is also very easy to destroy a photo with oversaturation.